 (a) An applicant for a grading permit shall submit grading plans and a drainage study prepared by a professional engineer with the permit application.
-The City Manager Engineer shall review these documents for conformance with drainage design policies of the City.
+The City Engineer shall review these documents for conformance with drainage design policies of the City.

 Any fill material placed in existing or proposed right-of-way must conform to the requirements of the city's standard specifications for street and storm drain construction.
-If testing and certification is not performed in conjunction with City infrastructure inspection, the City may require the same by an independent soils laboratory and/or removal of the fill material at the expense of the applicant.
+If testing and certification is not performed in conjunction with City infrastructure inspection, the City may require the same by an independent soils laboratory and/or removal of the fill material same by an independent soils laboratory and/or removal of the fill material at the expense of the applicant.

-(c) The placement of fill shall be in strict conformance to the plans and specifications approved for the project.
+The placement of fill shall be in strict conformance to the plans and specifications approved for the project.

-(d) All construction activity, including grading, which falls within 100 feet of the local and or FEMA floodplain is subject to the floodplain regulations of the City and requires a Floodplain Development Permit.
-Unless otherwise indicated and authorized by the City, no grading shall take place in the one percent (1%) annual chance (100-year) floodplain or the local floodplain.
+All construction activity, including grading, which falls within 100 feet of the local or FEMA floodplain is subject to the floodplain regulations of the City and requires a Floodplain Development Permit.
+Unless otherwise indicated and outborized by the City no grading shall take place in the one percent and authorized by the City, no grading shall take place in the one percent (1%) annual chance (100-year) floodplain or the local floodplain.

+f.
 Penalty

-i.
 A person commits an offense if land disturbance of an area greater than 0.5 acres occurs without a valid grading permit.